Have a question about shipping, return policies, or other technical stuff? Check out our policies page.

 How are the fabrics for the Terra line made?

 These fabrics are made by Goel Community, a worker-owned cooperative in which all the fabrics are hand-woven on looms by workers whose family trade has been weaving for generations.
-This fabric is dyed using all natural dyes (with things like barks, indigo, saffron, etc.).
-It’s a very cool process, and a very sustainable cooperative.

 Is the Terra line organic?